jasonmimick/opsmtools/README.md

   --postAlertConfigs    post ALL alert configs to host --migrateAlertConfigs
-                        migrate ALL alert configs from host to target --targetHost TARGETHOST
+                        migrate ALL alert configs from host to target --getSnapshots        get list of snapshots for a given --clusterId --createRestore       create a restore job from a given --clusterId for a given --snapshotId --createRestoreLatest
+                        create a restore job for the lastest snapshotId --targetHost TARGETHOST
                         target OpsMgr host with protocol and port --targetGroup TARGETGROUP